dadahcr2/reference/_pages/chests.md

 ***Coins:*** Coins start at 30000 for Level 1 and increase by 10000 for each level until they hit the cap of 120000 (Level 10).

-**Research Points** Research Points start at 500 for Level 1 and increase by 500 for level until they hit the cap of 5000 (Level 10).
+***Research Points:*** Research Points start at 500 for Level 1 and increase by 500 for level until they hit the cap of 5000 (Level 10).

 ***Parts:*** Parts awarded are random but do step up at specific levels.
 Parts awarded are similar to the following chests: